vygr/ChrysaLisp/docs/lisp/classes.md

 # Lisp Classes

-Lisp level Classes are implanted via a macro set in the `lib/class/class.inc` file.
+Lisp level Classes are implamented via a macro set in the `lib/class/class.inc` file.
 This is included via `root.inc` so is available to all applications without need to import the library.